 VEGA Technical Reference

-Visual Engine for Graphics Acceleration.
-This is the hardware reference for the VEGA chipset fitted to the Izarra 3000.
-It documents the programming interface: the memory map, the display modes, and the register set.
+VEGA is the Visual Engine for Graphics Acceleration.
+This is the hardware reference for the VEGA chipset in the Izarra3000.
+It describes the programming interface: the memory map, the display modes, and the register set.

 - Margo, the 2D engine.
-Drives the desktop and all 2D display modes, and carries a blit engine for accelerated fills, copies, text, and lines.
+It drives the desktop and all of the 2D display modes.
+It has a 4 MB frame store, and a blit engine for accelerated fills, copies, text, and lines.

 1. Margo overview

-Margo presents a flat frame store, a set of linear display modes reachable through the VESA BIOS interface, and a memory mapped register block that drives the blit engine.
-A driver sets a mode through the VBE software interface, then talks to the engine through the register block to move pixels without the CPU.
+Margo has a flat frame store, a set of linear display modes, and a memory-mapped register block.
+The VESA BIOS interface gives access to the display modes, and the register block operates the blit engine.
+A driver sets a mode through the VBE software interface.
+It then uses the register block to move pixels without the CPU.

-- 4 MB frame store, shared with Distira, addressed as a flat byte space from
+- A 4 MB frame store, private to Margo.
+It is a flat byte space, from offset

-- 256-entry palette for 8-bit modes, through the standard VGA DAC ports.
+- A palette of 256 entries for the 8-bit modes, through the standard VGA DAC ports.

-- A blit engine: solid fill, screen to screen copy, monochrome color expand (text), and line draw, each with a raster operation, optional clipping, and optional color key.
+- A blit engine with a solid fill, a screen-to-screen copy, a monochrome color expand (text), and a line draw.
+Each operation has a raster operation, optional clipping, and an optional color key.

-- A tiled pattern fill, a 64x64 hardware cursor, and a scaled video overlay with YUV color conversion, for desktop work and CD video playback.
+- A tiled pattern fill, a 64x64 hardware cursor, and a scaled video overlay with YUV color conversion.
+Use them for desktop work and for CD video playback.

-- VESA VBE 2.0 compatible, with a linear frame buffer.
+- VESA VBE 2.0 compatibility, with a linear frame buffer.

 1.1 Datasheet